davmac314/dasynq/README.md

 # Dasynq

-_Version 2.0_
+_Version 2.1.0(pre)_

 Dasynq is an event loop library similar to libevent, libev and libuv.
 Like other such libraries, it is crossplatform / portable.
 Unlike most other such libraries, it is intended to be completely usable in a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients, by allowing allocation of resources up front (before they are needed in critical sections).
 However, it is also designed to be lightweight, and it does not require the use of threads (and so does not require linking against a thread library).

-The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).
+The existing backends include **epoll** and **kqueue**, meaning that Dasynq works well on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).
 There is also a less efficient backend based on **pselect**, and an even less efficient backend based on **select**, meaning that it should also work on nearly all other POSIX-compliant systems (with minor caveats).

 Dasynq is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.

 Dasynq is written in C++11, using POSIX functions and some OS-specific system calls.